John Glenn International

 Part 150 Noise Compatibility Program and Noise Exposure Maps Update

 The purpose for conducting a Part 150 Study at an airport is to develop a balanced and cost-effective plan for reducing current noise impacts and to limit additional impacts in the future on the surrounding community.
 There were two components to the study process.
 The first component was to identify the Noise Exposure Maps (NEMs) and the second was to develop a Noise Compatibility Program (NCP).
 NEMs are the official noise contours for the airport and are prepared for an existing condition (2006/2007) and for a five-year future condition (2012).
-It is anticipated that the construction of the proposed replacement runway will be completed in 2013.

 The NEMs were prepared according to FAR Part 150 guidelines in regards to methodology, noise metrics, identification of incompatible land uses, and public outreach.
 NEMS graphically show where significant levels of annual average noise exposure on incompatible land uses around the airport are anticipated.